 Not all of us were skipping our way to our first K-drama series.
 Some are either forced to do so or simply jumped into the bandwagon, while others came into it either out of sheer curiosity.
 But for those who take the extra step by doing their research, allow us to reward your effort by narrowing down 10 binge-worthy series.

 1. Boys Over Flowers

 Hailing from a successful Japanese shōjo manga series, this Korean adaptation also gathered a huge following.
-Although it’s quite dated, Boys Over Flowers still holds a charm that can easily reel in k-drama newbies.
+Although it’s quite dated, Boys Over Flowers (On Netflix) still holds a charm that can easily reel in k-drama newbies.

 The story is about a feisty young girl, Geum Jan Di (Ku Hye-sun) who comes from a poor family that ran a dry-cleaning shop.
 As she went on to make her deliveries one day, she found her way to Shinhwa, a prestigious High School for the wealthy.
 As fate would have it, she goes on to save a student who was pushed to the verge of suicide due to bullying by F4.
 Our little heroine is then awarded a scholarship to the school and it was here that she crossed paths with the famous quartet led by Gu Jun Pyo (Lee Min-ho).